thegitplant/CSS-Hamburger-Menu/README.md

       <hr>
     </header>
 ```
+4. Modify the links to your needs, you may add as many links as you like
+5. Modify master.scss in the scss directory to your needs
-3. Compile the SCSS to CSS and link it to your page
+5. Compile the SCSS to CSS and link the compiled CSS to your webpages

 ### Choosing different styles: